-It was not the power of the Finnish, but rather their ‘Sisu’ which helped them in persisting with their pursuits against the Soviet armed forces.
+It was not the power of the Finnish, but rather their ‘Sisu’ which helped them in their efforts against the Soviet armed forces.

 Explaining the Concept of Sisu

 Sisu can be considered a human quality; one that is expressed when acting with fortitude and confidence despite hurdles and repeated failures.
-Sisu can also be considered synonymous with self-control with the addition of effective stress management characteristics.
+Sisu can also be considered synonymous with self-control coupled with effective stress management skills.

 The Power of Sisu for Psychological Potential

-Fortunately recent research conducted by Emilia Lahti (2013) and Rockind and Lati (2013) explored Sisu as a concept within positive psychology, and its potential as a powerful psychological competence was uncovered.
-Sisu, as a resourceful psychological quality, was presented at the 3rd World Congress of Positive Psychology.
+Fortunately, recent research conducted by Emilia Lahti (2013) and Rockind and Lati (2013) explored Sisu as a concept within positive psychology, and its potential as a powerful psychological characteristic was uncovered.
+Sisu was presented as a resourceful psychological quality at the 3rd World Congress of Positive Psychology.

-Key evidence from this research indicates that in order to develop Sisu, as a quality, people need to offer themselves opportunities to thrive in tough situations so that they may learn what it takes to push themselves beyond the level they exhibit in normal situations (Lahti, 2013).
+Key evidence from this research indicates that in order to develop Sisu, as a quality, people need to offer themselves opportunities to thrive in tough situations so that they may learn what it takes to push themselves beyond their comfort level (Lahti, 2013).

-Through these extraordinary experiences people can also internalise the necessary resources for challenges in the future.
+Through these demanding experiences, people also internalize the necessary resources for challenges in the future.

 “Sisu isn’t just a thought in our head.
 It is how we orientate our mind towards these situations: Are we able to endure, persevere, and grow, or are we limited by the situation we are in?” – Lahti, 2013